termsuite/termsuite-docker/README.md

 See TermSuite [Command Line API documentation](https://termsuite.github.io/documentation/command-line-api/) to get details on how to run each of these programs.

-You can also get each tool instruction with option `--help`:
+You can also get each tool's instructions with option `--help`:

 ```
 $ bin/termsuite preprocess --help